kevindeland/kevindeland.github.io/_projects/2017-03-06-room-escape.md

 The DNA strand is made of pipe cleaners.
 ![]({{ site.baseurl }}/assets/sxsw/room/dna2.jpg)

-Here's what a solved sequence might look like (not shown: the lock-opening step).
+Here's what a solved sequence might look like (not shown: the corresponding letters and the lock-opening step).
 ![]({{ site.baseurl }}/assets/sxsw/room/dna1.jpg)

 ### Next Steps
 Overall, I think that Escape Rooms can be a fun way to incorporate lessons about communication and collaboration.
-However, I am hesitant about advising teachers to insert escape rooms into their classrooms.
-I am not sure if it would be a valuable classroom activity if the teacher were looking to use it as a vessel to teach content.
+However, I am hesitant about advising teachers to insert escape rooms into their classrooms in order to teach content.
 However, I think there is definitely a place for these, perhaps as a fun activity to do at the end of a unit that gives the students a chance to test their knowledge.
 Next, I might like to mimic the behavior of an Escape Room within a Cognitve Tutor, because I think immediate and directed feedback can be extremely beneficial to help puzzle-solvers through tasks that are longer, more complex, and more arduous... so that they know whether or not they are going down the right path.
 Overall a great experience and I'm looking forward to what happens next!